Baaj96k/Bike_Sales/README.md

 Bike Sales Dashboard

-This project provides a comprehensive analysis of bike purchase behavior based on various demographic and lifestyle factors.
+This Excel project provides a comprehensive analysis of bike purchase behavior based on various demographic and lifestyle factors.
 The dashboard was created using Excel and presents visual insights into how income, age, gender, commuting distance, and other characteristics influence bike purchasing decisions.

 Key Performance Indicators (KPIs)